SAP-samples/teched2023-DT260/exercises/ex2/README.md

 >Similarly, the extraction results for RFDEPL00 report can be checked.

 ## Exercise 2.7 Execute Evaluation
-This screen provides the list of all the reports or transactions configured in the previous screens in a tree structure.
-Data evaluation is performed from the result sets obtained from source and target release.
-Based on this result set, the tool evaluates the data and depicts the results in the Equals, Difference, Missing in Target, Unexpected in Target formats.
+This screen provides the list of all the reports or transactions configured in the project.
+Data evaluation is performed from the result sets extracted from source and target release.
+Based on this result set, the tool compares the data and depicts the results in the Equals, Difference, Missing in Target, Unexpected in Target dimensions.
 The reports are shown in a tree structure with the hierarchy as Business Area > Business Group > Type > Report Name.
 Evaluation of the reports is performed only on the leaf nodes.

 ### Exercise 2.7.1 Execute evaluation
 1. Go to steps screen and double click on Evaluate Data step.